myriadrf/LimeADPD/docs/limesuite/limesdr-pcie-5g.rst

 LMS2 CFR parameters for each of the TX paths include:

 * *Bypass HB1*, when checked, the interpolation is skipped (Figure 7).
 In this case, the data rate of signals is 122.88 MS/s.
-When left unchecked, the data rate of the signals, which are processed by CFR, is 245.76 MS/s.
+When *Bypass HB1* is left unchecked (in this case *HB1 delay* must be **checked**), the data rate of the signals, which are processed by CFR, is 245.76 MS/s.
 * *Bypass CFR* – when is checked, the CFR is bypassed.
 * *CFR order* is the integer value representing the CFR PWFIR order.
   The CFR order maximum is 32;